GMH-Code/Quake2-WASM/README.md

 Mods and Mission Packs
 ----------------------

-These are partly supported, but since the QuakeC interpreter was only present in Quake 1, mods and mission packs now require separate compilation into WebAssembly.
+These are supported, but since the QuakeC interpreter was only present in Quake 1, mods and mission packs now require separate compilation into WebAssembly.

+Due to an Emscripten limitation with loading dynamic libraries in subfolders at startup, you must make sure these custom files include the game name instead of the traditional method of placing it in the game subfolder.
+For example, the library for the main game folder `baseq2` is named `game_baseq2.wasm`.
+Additional libraries will need to be added to the `Makefile`, so they get loaded on startup.

 Mission pack code is *not* currently part of the Quake2-WASM build.

-Due to an Emscripten limitation with load-time linking dynamic libraries in subfolders, only one `game.wasm` is supported at present, so you cannot switch between mods or mission packs at runtime.

 Known Issues / Workarounds
 --------------------------